AlejandroCaralt/DoIt/README.md

 ![img](./images/createNote.PNG)

 ## Note Details
-#### Remember, by clicking in the title of your duty list you'll be able to see the description of the note.
+#### Now, have you forgotten what the task was all about?
+Click on the tittle of the task to see your own notes.

 ![img](./images/noteDetail.PNG)